Risk-Free Christmas

 How to Create and Implement an SMS at Your Site

-Creating an SMS is a significant undertaking that requires a step-by-step approach to ensure everything is done correctly.
+Creating an SMS is a significant undertaking that requires a step-by-step approach.
 Here are the basic steps to follow:

 1. Establish a Safety Policy